anthonyrozmajzl/anthonyrozmajzl.com/content/post/Local Missouri Politicians Prioritize Compliance Over The Science.md

 ![StLouisMetro](https://user-images.githubusercontent.com/5093552/109894589-c261f580-7c5b-11eb-90d5-d34df89ee894.jpeg)

 For those who have been closely following state and national trends, the above chart should hardly come as a surprise.
 Here we have three different counties with three very different levels of restrictions, yet they all follow nearly identical case patterns.
 In July, St. Louis County introduced a mask mandate and saw worse case growth in the following month than both Jefferson County and St. Charles County, neither of which had a mask mandate in place.
 Almost two months later, St. Louis County attempted an "enhanced" mask mandate that did nothing to prevent the massive case spike in mid-October.
 St. Louis County then closed indoor dining while Jefferson County introduced a mask mandate and St. Charles County continued to do nothing.
-Miraculously, all three counties saw their cases plummet despite three very different strategies.
+Miraculously, all three counties saw their cases plummet despite three very different strategies&mdash;the jump in cases around June 8 is likely due to [holiday reporting lag](https://pbs.twimg.com/media/EvlnPdDXEAAbeqT?format=jpg&name=large)

 Interestingly, if we look at the covid-19 seasonality trend for the United States as a whole, which combines both tropical and temperate climates, we find that the case pattern depcited above for the city of St. Louis matches quite nicely.